regovtech/back-end-take-home/README.md

 <p align="center">
     <img src="https://regov-store.s3.ap-southeast-1.amazonaws.com/REGOV+Logo_CMYK.png" width="200" >
 </p>

+# Welcome to this PopQuiz!

-# { "developer": "Back-end" }
+# { "Engineer": "Backend" }

 Hey!
 We are excited that you are interested in joining the team at Regov Technologies.

-We feel that the best place to really show us your skills is somewhere you feel comfortable.
-This test should not take you a long amount of time to complete.

-This take home test is used to determine how you go about solving problems logically, as well as building out easy to use, API End points.
-This test is open to interpretation and implementation.
+Before we go to the next step kindly complete the following popquiz.

 ### Coding Challenge